 5. Create a grid

 If you’ve got a lot of prints and pictures to showcase, knowing what to do with them can be a minefield.
 A grid effect is not only an efficient use of space, it also looks brings out your creative spark.
-Use a ruler to space out your pictures, secure with tape and, if you’re feeling bold, mix up angles and spacing for something really different.
+ProfessionalPictureHanging says you should consult a professional when hanging pictures like this but if you do attempt it yourself use a ruler and a level to space out your pictures, secure with tape and, if you’re feeling bold, mix up angles and spacing for something really different.

 6. Install a photo ledge